derrickburt/derrickburt.github.io/cart/lagos/lagos.md

 ### Purpose

-The goal of this poster map is to show Lagos' growth from 1984 to 2013 while visualizing some of the drivers of the city's expansion
+The goal of this poster map is to show Lagos' growth from 1984 to 2013 and visualize its drivers.

 ### Data